jianwen-xie/CoopNets/README.md

 To train a model with ***rock*** dataset:

-    $ python main.py --category rock --data_dir ./data/scene --output_dir ./output
+    $ python main.py --category rock --data_dir ./data/scene --output_dir ./output --net_type scene --image_size 64

-synthesized results will be saved in `./output/rock/synthesis`.
+The synthesized results will be saved in `./output/rock/synthesis`.

-learned models will be saved in `./output/rock/checkpoints`.
+The learned models will be saved in `./output/rock/checkpoints`.

 If you want to calculate inception score, use --calculate_inception=True.

 (ii) Testing for image synthesis

+    $ python main.py --test True --test_type syn --category rock --output_dir ./output --ckpt ./output/rock/checkpoints/model.ckpt-82000

+testing results will be saved in `./output/rock/test/synthesis`

+(iii) Testing for interpolation

 To test generator by synthesizing interpolation results with trained model:

-    $ python main.py --test True --test_type syn --category rock --output_dir ./output --ckpt ./output/rock/checkpoints/model.ckpt-82000
+    $ python main.py --test True --test_type inter --category rock --output_dir ./output --ckpt ./output/rock/checkpoints/model.ckpt-82000

-testing results will be saved in `./output/alp/test`
+testing results will be saved in `./output/rock/test/interpolation`

+(2) For MNIST handwritten digits synthesis

-If category is mnist, data will be downloaded and parzen window-based log-likelihood is calculated automatically.
+If category is mnist, training data will be downloaded automatically

+    $ python main.py --category mnist --net_type mnist --image_size 28

+If you want to calculate parzen window-based log-likelihood, use --calculate_parzen=True.

+The synthesized results will be saved in `./output/mnist/synthesis`.

+The learned models will be saved in `./output/mnist/checkpoints`.

 ## Results
 ### Results of [MIT Place205](http://places.csail.mit.edu) dataset